copygirl/CarryCapacity/README.md

 - Or put what you're carrying on your back by instead aiming in the air.
 - Grab what's on your back into your hands again while holding nothing.

-Carrying something in-hand prevents you from using items and sprinting, as well as slows you down in general.
-When on your back, the slowdown is less dramatic.
+Carrying something in-hand prevents you from using items and sprinting.
+Whether in your hands or on your back, you may be slowed down in general.
 The exact amount depends on the type of block, though.
 Additionally, placing takes a little less time (-25%) than picking up, and interacting with your back is quite a bit slower (+50%).